k0nig1/obxvacay-react/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/your-feature-name`)
 3. Commit your changes (`git commit -m 'Add your feature'`)
-4. Push to the branch (`git push origin feature/your-feature-name`)
+4. Push to the branch (`git push upstream feature/your-feature-name`)
 5. Open a pull request

 ## License